Yellow Cake with Chocolate Frosting

 The BEST Yellow Cake Recipe with Milk Chocolate Frosting.
 5-Star Rated Recipe!

-I was one of those kids that was counting down the minutes at my birthday party until I could blow out the candles and eat my big ol birthday cake.
-I wanted to a piece with a thick layer of homemade chocolate frosting.
+I was one of those kids that were counting down the minutes at my birthday party until I could blow out the candles and eat my big ol birthday cake.
+I wanted a piece with a thick layer of homemade chocolate frosting.

 It's New Year's Eve so let's go out of 2016 with a huge yellow cake with chocolate buttercream because I see only green smoothies in my future....

 If you read my last post about making a homemade yellow cake -- Homemade Yellow Butter Cake, I went through many experiments to bring you these cake recipes.
 My pants just got tighter in an effort to bring you the perfect cake!

 We had large cake testings to determine the winners of the unofficial homemade yellow cake recipe challenge.

 The path to the Yellow Birthday Cake with Milk Chocolate Frosting...

 The recipe that I posted a few days ago is for a traditional yellow butter cake.
 I wanted to change it up a little and experiment with adding in some vanilla pudding mix.
 Since it is known to add a good amount of moisture to a cake, I was excited to see how it would affect the final product.